 Limited possibilities of being granted a residence permit in Sweden

-The Swedish Parliament has passed a temporary law that limits the possibilities for asylum seekers and their family members to be granted residence permits in Sweden.
+In 2016, The Swedish Parliament passed a temporary law that limits the possibilities for asylum seekers and their family members to be granted residence permits in Sweden.
 The law entered into force on 20 July and is intended to apply for three years.

 If the person still has grounds for protection when their residence permit expires, they can be granted an extension of their residence permit in Sweden.
 If the person can support him/herself, they can be granted a permanent residence permit.